ryanholland/rdslogs_to_s3/README.md

 ```

 ### Configuring the AWS Lambda fucntion
-To create the new AWS Lambda function either paste the contents of the rds_mysql_to_s3.py file in the in-line code editor or create a zip file that contains only the rds_mysql_to_s3.py and upload the zip file.
+To create the new AWS Lambda function create a zip file that contains only the rds_mysql_to_s3.py and upload the zip file to a new AWS Lambda function.

 The Lambda Handler needs to be set to: rds_mysql_to_s3.lambda_handler
 The Runtime Environment is Python 2.7